iosifache/ossfortress/README.md

 The workshop, named "The Open Source Fortress", provides both theoretical and practical information about **detecting vulnerabilities in codebases**.
 It explains how each technique works, what open source tools are available, and then provides real examples.

+> [!CAUTION]
+> If you just want to start solving the workshop without further details, visit [this wiki page with instructions](https://ossfortress.io/guide).

 ### Sand Castle

 The examples imply the discovery of vulnerabilities in a custom, purposefully vulnerable codebase named Sand Castle.
 It is written in C and Python.